paddureddy/Test/README.rst

 Bullet list:
 ----------------

-|-This is item 1
+- This is item 1
-|-this is item 2
+- this is item 2
-|-this is item 3
+- this is item 3
 |hsdbjds kj dbdnwbdswkusw
 |sdfdewsf
 |sefewsdf